Perspectives On Violence:

 To resist the unnecessary use of gyne-gadgetry (amniocentesis, ultrasound, chorionic villi sampling, etc.).

-To totally abstain from alcohol, tobacco, soft or hard drugs.
+To totally abstain from alcohol, tobacco, soft or hard drugs.4.
+Labor and Delivery

 If at all possible, the mother's partner as well as a professional support person such as a midwife or doula should be present.